kivimango/metawipe/README.md

 You need at least Java JRE 1.8 to run this software.

 ## Usage
-* Navgiate to the folder containing the metawipe.jar file
+* Navigate to the folder containing the metawipe.jar file
 * Open a terminal in this folder
 * type _java -jar metawipe.jar <args>_

 _<args>_ can be :
  - ***-f*** : Clears metadata of one particular file.
- Note: Nothing is written on the console after succesful operation (and the   program returns 0).
+ Note: Nothing is written on the console after successful operation (and the   program returns 0).
 Error messages still displayed.
  Example: ```java -jar metawipe.jar -f /path/to/photo.jpg```
  - ***-d***: Clears every supported file formats in the given directory and its subdirectories.